-§-11153.14025.
+§ 11153.14025.
 General Prohibitions.

-No person in the State of California shall, on the basis of ethnic group identification, religion, age, sex, race, color, religion, ancestry, national origin, ethnic group identification, age, disability (including mental disability and/or a physical or mental disability), medical condition, genetic information, marital status, or sexual orientation, by action or inaction, be unlawfully denied the full and equal access to the benefits of any program or activity, or be unlawfully subjected to discrimination, under any program or activity that is conducted, operated or administered by a covered entity.
+No person in the State of California shall, on the basis of ethnic group identification, religion, age, sex, race, color, religion, ancestry, national origin, ethnic group identification, age, disability (including mental disability and/or a-physical or mental disability), medical condition, genetic information, marital status, or sexual orientation, by action or inaction, be unlawfully denied the full and equal access to the benefits of any program or activity-or be unlawfully subjected to discrimination, under any program or activity that is conducted, operated or administered by a covered entity. funded directly by the State or receiving any financial assistance from the State.